DAREDEVILK29/PopUp-Tool/PopUp Tool/README.md

-# PopUp Tool
+# POPUP TOOL

-**PopUp Tool** is a Chrome extension that allows users to select text and quickly get a summary, definition, explanation, or translation.
+**PopUp Tool** is an extension that allows users to select texts and summarize, explain and translate.

 ---

 ## Installation Guide

-### Prerequisites
-1. Ensure **Prompt API** is installed: `await ai.languageModel.capabilities();`
+- Extract the zip/rar folder.
+- Open Chrome Dev Tools / Chromium.
+- Install Prompt API: `await ai.languageModel.capabilities();` if not installed.
-2. Enable necessary flags in Chrome DevTools.
+- Enable necessary flags in Chrome Dev Tools.

 ### Installing the Extension

-1. Extract the zip folder containing the extension.
-2. Open Chrome and navigate to **Manage Extensions**.
-3. Enable **Developer Mode** (toggle it on in the top right corner).
-4. Click **Load unpacked** and locate the extracted "PopUp-Tool" folder.
-5. Verify that the extension appears under **Manage Extensions**.
+1. Open Chrome Dev Tools, click on **"Manage Extensions"**, and turn on **"Developer Mode"**.
+2. Click on **"Load unpacked"**, locate the **PopUp-Tool Folder** that was extracted.
+3. Select the **"PopUp-Tool" Folder** and check if the extension has been installed in **"Manage Extensions"**.

+### Read Instructions Below Before Using or Testing the Extension!!

 ---

-## APIs Used
+## API Used

-- **Prompt API**: Used for summarization, explanation, definition, and translation functionality.
+- **Prompt API**

 ---

 ## Features

-The tool provides four main options:
+The tool provides four options:
 1. **Summarize**
 2. **Define**
 3. **Explain**